 Robbi is past president of Redwood Writers (350+ members) and currently serves as vice president.
-Her professional focus is on content editing: developmental editing, copy editing, and proofreading.
+Her professional focus is on content editing: developmental editing, copyediting, and proofreading.
 She is also a professional writing coach.
+Robbi is the recipient of the prestigious Jack London award for 2019.

 Autocrit Manuscript Editing Software for Fiction Writers Interviews Robbi